 Finally, if you are building out telemedicine exam rooms or a telepresence conference room and cost is no object, you should look into one of these cameras:

-The first two units start around 1,500 – 2,000 US dollars.
+The first two units will start around $1,800 at least.
 At this price point you get really high quality optics and mechanical zoom as well as pan-tilt.

 What’s nice about the Minrray and Logitech cameras is that they are both USB 3.0 devices which makes for a super simple plug-and-play set up.
 The Logitech is a much flimsier camera about half the size of the others, and it’s motor is a bit loud though the pan-tilt-zoom is still smooth.